aws-samples/step-functions-workflows-collection/PUBLISHING.md

 To submit a new workflow, or to make changes to existing code, follow the instructions below.

+Thre are two ways to submit a new workflow:

+1. Self hosted

+2. Hosted on this repo [https://github.com/aws-samples/step-functions-workflows-collection/](https://github.com/aws-samples/step-functions-workflows-collection/)

+## Self hosted
+If you already have an existing GitHub repository with the associated template and workflow files you can use this to host your workflow.
+Jump to xxxxx

+## Hosted on this repo
+If you need a place to upload the associated template and workflow files you can follow teh steps below to make a Pull request to this repo.

 ## Repo Names

 * **local:** Your local copy of the forked repository.